enteropositivo/bip39colors/readme.md

 ### JavaScript

-You can use the library with your browser based project or with NodeJS
+You can use the javascript library with your browser based project or with NodeJS

 ```javascript
 let mnemonic = 'master milk advice kid insect siege riot arrive alcohol mutual mask stay';